nushell/nushell.github.io/book/installation.md

 ### Installing Rust

-If we don't already have Rust on our system, the best way to install it is via [rustup](https://rustup.rs/).
+If you don't already have Rust on our system, the best way to install it is via [rustup](https://rustup.rs/).
 Rustup is a way of managing Rust installations, including managing using different Rust versions.

 Nu currently requires the **latest stable (1.66.1 or later)** version of Rust.
 The best way is to let `rustup` find the correct version for you.
 When you first open `rustup` it will ask what version of Rust you wish to install:

 @[code](@snippets/installation/rustup_choose_rust_version.sh)

-Once we are ready, we press 1 and then enter.
+Once you are ready, press 1 and then enter.

 If you'd rather not install Rust via `rustup`, you can also install it via other methods (e.g. from a package in a Linux distro).
 Just be sure to install a version of Rust that is 1.66.1 or later.